STEP 1 - Type of construction

 John Williams' sound since 1986 is Lattice.
 Andres Segovia's sound from

 The Schaller tuners are the Hauser style model and are probably the last

 set of tuners you will ever buy for your custom guitar.
 They come with

 Ebony buttons by default.

 The Luxury tuners are Gold plated, allow

 for precise tuning and come with a variety of buttons to match the rest

 of the construction.

 The Vintage Bronze tuners are treated to look aged and carry wood buttons by default.
-The Sloane Bronze Tuners are very beautiful and come with Snkewood Buttons.
+They look very beautiful and fit practically every wood combination to perfection.
+The Sloane Bronze Tuners are very elegant and beautiful and come with Snkewood Buttons.